Register now and grab your free ultimate anatomy study guide!

-Origins, insertions, innervation and functions of the anterior thigh muscles.
+Origins, insertions, innervation and functions of the muscles of the anterior thigh.

 Hello, hello, everyone.
 This is Joao from Kenhub, and welcome to another anatomy tutorial where this time I'm going to be talking about the anterior thigh muscles and help you understand which muscles form the anterior side of the hip and thigh and how they work.